cass-kul/cass-kul.github.io/_exercises/dynamic-memory.md

 structure](https://www.tutorialspoint.com/data_structures_algorithms/stack_algorithm.htm)
 on the heap (see the illustration below for an example).
-Use the simple allocator `allocate_space` given below and write the following functions in
+Use the simple allocator `allocate_space` given below and write the following functions in RISC-V (consider that `stack_pointer` is the type of the pointer to the `top` pointer):
-RISC-V:
-- `stack_create`: Creates a new, empty stack.
-This function allocates enough heap memory to store a pointer to the top of the stack.
-Since the stack is empty, have the top pointer point to the address 0 (this is called a *null pointer*).
-Return the address of this top pointer in `a0`.
-This can be considered the address of the stack.
+- `stack_pointer stack_create(void)`: Creates a new, empty stack: basically it allocate space for the `top` pointer.
+  1. Allocates enough heap memory to store a pointer to the top of the stack.
+  2. Since the stack is empty, initialize this `top` pointer to `0`: (this is called a *null pointer*).
+  3. Return the address of this `top` pointer in `a0`.
+This can be considered the address of the stack (in the main you should keep this pointer in a safe place, it is the pointer that you will use to reconstruct the whole stack!).
-- `stack_push`: Adds a new element to the top of the stack.
-Provide the address of a stack in `a0`.
-Provide the value to be pushed on the stack in `a1`.
+- `void stack_push(stack_pointer, int)`: Adds a new element at the top of the stack.
+  1. The function takes the address of the `top` pointer in `a0` and the value to be pushed on the stack in `a1`.
-  Allocate enough heap memory to store the new value and to store a reference to the previous top.
-Make sure to modify the top pointer to point to your newly pushed element.
+  2. It allocates enough heap memory to store the new value and to store a reference to the previous top.
+  3. It updates
+  3. It also modifies the `top` pointer to point to the newly allocated element.
-- `stack_pop`: Removes and returns the top element from a stack.
-Provide a stack address in `a0`.
-Return the value of the popped element in `a0`.
-Make sure to correctly update the top pointer of the stack.
+- `int stack_pop(stack_pointer)`: Removes and returns the top element from a stack.
+  1. The function takes the `top` pointer in `a0`.
+  2. It updates the `top` pointer to point to the element before the actual top element.
+  3. Finally, it return the value of the popped element in `a0`.
+Don't forget the calling conventions!

 <center>
 <img src="/exercises/img/stack_representation.png" alt="Illustration of a stack with three elements.
 Every square corresponds to a 32-bit region on the heap." />